LiviaMoreira/portfolio/README.md

 ## 🌟 About Me

-Meet Livia, a seasoned Data Analyst with over 10 years of experience across diverse industries, and a specialist in People Analytics.
+Meet Livia, a seasoned Data Analyst with over 10 years of experience across diverse industries, specializing in People Analytics.
 With a Bachelor's in Business and a Master's in Data Management and Analytics, Livia leverages her strong analytical skills to uncover valuable insights from complex data sets.

 ## 📚 Projects & Contributions